kids-first/kf-api-fhir-service/README.md

 ./scripts/load_kidsfirst.sh
 ```

 You could also run the steps in `deploy.sh` manually.
-It does some setup and
+It is just a convenience
-then runs `docker-compose up -d`.
+script which does some setup and then runs `docker-compose up -d`.

 ### Start/Stop Services